Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 Omega 3 for Cats - Fish Oil vs Hemp Oil

-Both fish oil and hemp seed oil are great sources of Omega-3 for cats.
+Both fish oil and hemp seed oil supplements are excellent sources of Omega-3 for cats.
 However, there are a few differences between these two oils.
 Fish oil is an animal-based product, while hemp seed oil is completely vegan and derived from the seeds of hemp plants.
 Most cats find both oils very tolerable.
-However, fish oil may produce a few unintended side effects, especially when taken in extremely high doses.
+However, fish oil may produce unintended side effects, especially in high doses.

 Some of the side effects from taking too much fish oil may include: